MongooseDoom/personal-goals/lists/books.md

 - [x] The Vegetable Gardener's Container Bible by Edward C. Smith

 ## April 2015
-- [x] The Goblin Emperor by Katherine Addison
+- [x] The Goblin Emperor by Katherine Addison @swordandlaser
-- [x] Wyrd Sisters by Terry Pratchett
+- [x] Wyrd Sisters by Terry Pratchett @swordandlaser
 - [x] Shards of Honor by Lois McMaster Bujold

 ## May 2015